-Each Psychology major is assigned one of the Department faculty members as their advisor.
-(Log into RAIL to find out who your advisor is.)
-It is each student’s responsibility to schedule an advising appointment with their faculty advisor during the advising period.
+Each Psychology major is assigned one of the Psychology Program faculty members to serve as their academic advisor.
+(Follow these instructions to find out who your advisor is.)
+Make an appointment to meet with your academic advisor during the advisement period listed in the Academic Calendar.
 Use the resources linked below to help make your advising appointment more productive.

 - Psychology Major Degree Assessment Form